 These two types of context will dictate how the musical screenplay should be formatted.
 The locations, scene descriptions, character names, and dialogue will be written and formatted like any other screenplay.
-The key difference is how the musical numbers are displayed.
+The critical difference is how the musical numbers are displayed.

 Because Chazelle was partnered with a composer, a majority of the songs were already pre-recorded for the pitch in the form of temp tracks.
-Chazelle was already an in-demand director due to his indie hit Whiplash, so the process of sending the music tracks along with the script offered them the opportunity to not have to worry about writing in the lyrics and musical number directions within the format of the screenplay itself.
+Chazelle was already an in-demand director due to his indie hit Whiplash, so the process of sending the music tracks along with the script offered them the opportunity not to have to worry about writing in the lyrics and musical number directions within the format of the screenplay itself.

 Let’s take a look at the first couple of pages from La La Land as an example of how simple this process is.

 As you can see, the musical number actions are communicated through simple and non-specific scene direction — but in the case of the musical number actions, the scene descriptions are in italics.
 This is done to differentiate the musical number and non-musical number scene description.

 You’ll also notice that there are no song lyrics and singing character names within that sequence.
 Instead, Chazelle references the songs by particular tracks and track titles.
 This obviously points to the fact that the people reading the script also had an accompanying CD or digital playlist to reference.
 This type of formatting is specific to those that will also have the ability to get the pre-recorded music into the hands of the powers that be considering the script.